 Learning the various yoga styles is a great step in the right direction for building a connection between your mind and body.
 First of all, if you are already inclined towards a certain school of yoga, then there should be videos in that style.
 For instance, I teach and love Kundalini Yoga and there are videos from beginning to advanced levels.
 I personally think going to a class is always very useful to get instructions, meet others and sip on yogi tea!
 But, videos from home also can be a great supplement and for some people it is their primary way of gaining the benefits of yoga.
 Remember to check out your yoga center to see when they have gentle yoga classes.
 Some centers may not call it beginners yoga.
 There are also chair yoga classes for people that have difficulty with sitting on the floor.
 Continue reading

 Yoga helps the body increase it’s strength, flexibility and tone.
 However, strength increases depend on the types of movements practiced.
 It also depends on the amount of time spent on each movement and the number of times one practices each week.
+It’s important to be kind and gentle with your muscles and not to be impatient.
 There are several reasons why the movements can improve overall physical condition and muscle strength.